Polymyalgia Rheumatica

 Polymyalgia rheumatica affects twice as many women as men and usually occurs over the age of 50.
 It often strikes suddenly, appearing over a week or two and sometimes after a flu-like illness.

-What are the common symptoms of polymyalgia rheumatica?
+What are the common symptoms of Polymyalgia Rheumatica?

 • Pain and stiffness in the muscles and joints